This season, we have taken an unprecedented step and programmed four Orpheus operas in Autumn 2019.

 Orpheus and Eurydice by Peter Paul Rubens

-A message from ENO Artistic Director Daniel Kramer
+A message from ENO Artistic Consultant Daniel Kramer

 The Orpheus myth is the most composed story in the history of music.
 It is the myth of music’s birth from love, loss, reunion, hope, fear and transformation – many of the key themes of classical music to this day.